marcos-maralves/fraud-loss-prevention/README.md

 6. Create the directories that will store the snapshots

-/home/ubuntu/images
-/home/ubuntu/compare_images
+*#mkdir /home/ubuntu/images*

+*mkdir /home/ubuntu/compare_images*

-If you don't want to use these directories you need to change it at the "Secret Sauce" node in the Meraki Vision Flow of Node-Red.
+If you don't want to use these directories you will need to change it at in the Node-Red flows.

-7. Install the required
+7. Install python and the required python modules:

-python2.7
-requests
-boto3
+This Ubuntu comes with Python installed.
+We will use Python2.
+Verify if it's working typing #python at the terminal.
+You should get Python 2.7.17 or LastTermination

+*ubuntu@ip_add:~$ python
+Python 2.7.17 (default, Nov  7 2019, 10:07:09)*

+Now you need to install the modules requests and boto3 (AWS module) using pip:

+- First install pip: *#sudo apt install python-pip*

+- Install Requests python module: *#pip install requests*

+- Install boto3 python module: *pip install boto3*

 <!--awscli not in use today -->